clseibold/derevel/README.md

 # Derevel
 A minimalistic and easy build system for small C projects.
 This is a work in progress and is nowhere near ready for use in actual software!
 Contributions are welcome.

+The goal is to have an easy, simple, and fast build system that can be used to build small and middle sized C projects with minimal configuration!

 NOTE: Only tested on linux.
 You must have gcc installed in order to use this.

 ## Compiling